Regulus (Turner)

-Regulus is an oil painting by English artist J. M. W. Turner, initially painted in 1828, and now in Tate Britain, London.
-It depicts the legend of Roman consul Marcus Atilius Regulus' death, in which he was captured by Carthaginian forces and eventually executed after being blinded by the Sun.
-The scene is a landscape of either Rome or Carthage, with ships and buildings surrounding the ocean.
-The painting is dominated by the large white Sun in the centre.
+Regulus (Note: Also referred to as Regulus Leaving Rome to Return to Carthage, or simply Regulus Leaving Rome.) is an oil painting by the English artist J. M. W. Turner, now in Tate Britain, London.
+It was begun in 1828 and significantly overpainted twice, first between 1829 and 1837, and again in 1837.
+The painting is based on a legend about the Roman consul and general Marcus Atilius Regulus, in which he was captured by Carthaginian forces and executed after refusing a prisoner exchange.
+Many accounts add that he was tortured by being forced to stare at the sun, blinding him.
+The painting depicts a harbour in either Rome or Carthage, with ships and buildings surrounding the ocean.
+It is dominated by the large white sun in the centre.

-Turner originally painted and exhibited Regulus during an 1828 visit to Rome, after which it was transported back to England, where he lived.
-At some point during or after the shipping, the upper left part of the canvas was torn, requiring a repair and repainting.
-The work was kept in Turner's gallery until 1837, when it was overpainted during a varnishing day at the British Institution.
+Turner originally painted and exhibited Regulus in Rome, during an visit in 1828, after which it was shipped to London, where he lived.
+At some point during or after shipping, the upper-left part of the canvas was torn, requiring repair and repainting.
+The work was kept in Turner's private gallery until 1837, when it was overpainted at the British Institution during a varnishing day, an event where artists would make final revisions and varnish their paintings in front of a private audience before an exhibition.
 It subsequently gained notoriety, inspiring two derivative paintings and two engravings.
-Regulus was a controversial work, leading to it being stabbed in 1863 by a homeless man named Walter Stephenson.
+Regulus was a controversial work, criticised heavily during its exhibitions and by contemporaries such as Turner's supporter John Ruskin.
+In 1863, it was stabbed by a man displeased with Turner’s technique and the artist himself.
+The painting has also suffered from flaking paint.

+Exactly what the painting depicts is debated by scholars.
+Some believe the painting depicts Regulus leaving Carthage for Rome, while others argue it shows his return.
+Another point of contention is whether Regulus is a figure in the painting, whether it is from his perspective as he was blinded, or whether it is meant to depict Regulus's life in its entirety, conveying both aspects.
+Scholars have supported their interpretations using evidence drawn from the titles of subsequent engravings, Turner's other paintings, and the sources on Regulus from which Turner drew.